ibm-cloud-docs/text-to-speech/http.md

 ```
 {: codeblock}

-The `Customization` object provides information such as the GUID, name, language, and description of the custom voice model.
-It also shows the service credentials of the model's owner, the date and time at which the model was created, and the date and time of its last modification.
+The attributes of the additional `customization` field provide information such as the GUID, name, language, and description of the custom voice model.
+They also show the service credentials of the model's owner, the date and time at which the model was created, and the date and time of its last modification.

 ## Specifying input text
 {: #input}